Ambikeshishere/Landing-page/Readme.md

-This is landing page of a broser
+This is landing page of a browser